Skip to content

 6. Term Key/Scope Collisions

-• Avoid reusing an existing term key (e.g., another plugin already uses qtr).
+• Avoid reusing an existing Term key (e.g., another plugin already uses qtr).

 • Avoid reusing an existing scope alias (e.g., another plugin already uses quarter).

-Current behavior is not ideal for collisions: duplicate term keys are ignored, while scope alias resolution is order-dependent and can shadow another term.
+Current behavior is not ideal for collisions: duplicate Term keys are ignored, while scope alias resolution is order-dependent and can shadow another Term.
 Treat collisions as unsupported and choose unique names to ensure deterministic behavior.

 Advanced Pattern: Stateful Classes & Callable Proxies